A resettlement allowance may be paid to you on involuntary retirement from the Parliament.

 You must also:

-- have first been elected before 9 October 2004 and with a retiring allowance under the Parliamentary Contributory Superannuation Act 1948 not payable immediately on retirement because of the deferral provisions of that Act, or
+- have been first elected before 9 October 2004 and not be entitled to a retiring allowance under the Parliamentary Contributory Superannuation Act 1948 immediately on retirement because of the deferral provisions of that Act, or

-Should these conditions be met, you will be paid a Resettlement Allowance equal to three months of the base salary at the rate current on the date that the Parliament is prorogued prior to the election.
+Should these conditions be met, you will be paid a resettlement allowance equal to three months of the base salary at the rate applicable on the date that the Parliament is prorogued prior to the election.

-- a Senator for a state and have served more than three full years in the Parliament, or
+- a senator for a state and, upon ceasing to be a senator, have served continuously for more than three full years in the Parliament, or

-- a Member, or a Senator for a territory, and have served more than one full term in the Parliament.
+- a member of the House of Representatives, or a senator for a territory, and, upon ceasing to be a member or senator, have served continuously for more than one full term in the Parliament.

-The House Departments are responsible for paying Resettlement Allowance.
-Any queries relating to the Resettlement Allowance should be referred to the relevant House Department.
-Contact details are available to Senators, Members and their employees from the M&PS Help Desks or on the Senators and Members’ Portal on the Extended Parliamentary Network.
+The House Departments are responsible for paying resettlement allowance.
+Any queries relating to the resettlement allowance should be referred to the relevant House Department.
+Contact details are available to senators, members of the House of Representatives and their employees from the MaPS Help Desks or on the Senators and Members’ Portal on the Extended Parliamentary Network.